camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 To deploy definitions for a single tenant, the tenant identifier has to be set on the deployment.
 The given identifier is propagated to all definitions of the deployment so that they belong to the tenant.

-If no tenant identifier is set then the deployment and its definitions belongs to all tenants.
+If no tenant identifier is set then the deployment and its definitions belong to all tenants.
 In this case, all tenants can access the deployment and the definitions.
 See [this section]({{< relref "#shared-definitions-for-all-tenants" >}}) to read more about how to use shared definitions.

 ### Specify the Tenant Identifier via Java API